Post

 6. Open and run the project

-Whether for CI/CD or onboarding new members, follow the above steps to set up the project.
+Whether for CI/CD or onboarding new team members, follow the above steps to set up the project.

 GitHub Actions CI/CD Case Studies in This Article